dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/threading-model.md

   - "reentrancy [WPF]"
 ms.assetid: 02d8fd00-8d7c-4604-874c-58e40786770b
 ---
-# Threading Model
+# Threading model

 Windows Presentation Foundation (WPF) is designed to save developers from the difficulties of threading.
-As a result, the majority of WPF developers won't have to write an interface that uses more than one thread.
+As a result, most WPF developers don't write an interface that uses more than one thread.
 Because multithreaded programs are complex and difficult to debug, they should be avoided when single-threaded solutions exist.

- No matter how well architected, however, no UI framework will ever be able to provide a single-threaded solution for every sort of problem.
+ No matter how well architected, however, no UI framework is able to provide a single-threaded solution for every sort of problem.
 WPF comes close, but there are still situations where multiple threads improve user interface (UI) responsiveness or application performance.
-After discussing some background material, this paper explores some of these situations and then concludes with a discussion of some lower-level details.
+After discussing some background material, this article explores some of these situations and then concludes with a discussion of some lower-level details.

 > [!NOTE]
-> This topic discusses threading by using the <xref:System.Windows.Threading.Dispatcher.BeginInvoke%2A> method for asynchronous calls.
-You can also make asynchronous calls by calling the <xref:System.Windows.Threading.Dispatcher.InvokeAsync%2A> method, which take an <xref:System.Action> or <xref:System.Func%601> as a parameter.
-The <xref:System.Windows.Threading.Dispatcher.InvokeAsync%2A> method returns a <xref:System.Windows.Threading.DispatcherOperation> or <xref:System.Windows.Threading.DispatcherOperation%601>, which has a <xref:System.Windows.Threading.DispatcherOperation.Task%2A> property.
+> This topic discusses threading by using the <xref:System.Windows.Threading.Dispatcher.InvokeAsync%2A> method for asynchronous calls.
+The `InvokeAsync` method takes an <xref:System.Action> or <xref:System.Func%601> as a parameter, and returns a <xref:System.Windows.Threading.DispatcherOperation> or <xref:System.Windows.Threading.DispatcherOperation%601>, which has a <xref:System.Windows.Threading.DispatcherOperation.Task%2A> property.
 You can use the `await` keyword with either the <xref:System.Windows.Threading.DispatcherOperation> or the associated <xref:System.Threading.Tasks.Task>.
 If you need to wait synchronously for the <xref:System.Threading.Tasks.Task> that is returned by a <xref:System.Windows.Threading.DispatcherOperation> or <xref:System.Windows.Threading.DispatcherOperation%601>, call the <xref:System.Windows.Threading.TaskExtensions.DispatcherOperationWait%2A> extension method.
-Calling <xref:System.Threading.Tasks.Task.Wait%2A?displayProperty=nameWithType> will result in a deadlock.
+Calling <xref:System.Threading.Tasks.Task.Wait%2A?displayProperty=nameWithType> will result in a **deadlock**.
 For more information about using a <xref:System.Threading.Tasks.Task> to perform asynchronous operations, see [Task-based asynchronous programming](/dotnet/standard/parallel-programming/task-based-asynchronous-programming).
-The <xref:System.Windows.Threading.Dispatcher.Invoke%2A> method also has overloads that take an <xref:System.Action> or <xref:System.Func%601> as a parameter.
-You can use the <xref:System.Windows.Threading.Dispatcher.Invoke%2A> method to make synchronous calls by passing in a delegate, <xref:System.Action> or <xref:System.Func%601>.
+>
+> To make a synchronous call, use the <xref:System.Windows.Threading.Dispatcher.Invoke%2A> method, which also has overloads that takes a delegate, <xref:System.Action>, or <xref:System.Func%601> parameter.

 <a name="threading_overview"></a>

-## Overview and the Dispatcher
+## Overview and the dispatcher

  Typically, WPF applications start with two threads: one for handling rendering and another for managing the UI.
 The rendering thread effectively runs hidden in the background while the UI thread receives input, handles events, paints the screen, and runs application code.
 Most applications use a single UI thread, although in some situations it is best to use several.
-We’ll discuss this with an example later.
+We'll discuss this with an example later.

  The UI thread queues work items inside an object called a <xref:System.Windows.Threading.Dispatcher>.
 The <xref:System.Windows.Threading.Dispatcher> selects work items on a priority basis and runs each one to completion.
 Every UI thread must have at least one <xref:System.Windows.Threading.Dispatcher>, and each <xref:System.Windows.Threading.Dispatcher> can execute work items in exactly one thread.